MischaDy/MAPIE/CONTRIBUTING.rst

 ----------------

 You are welcome to propose and contribute new ideas.
-We encourage you to `open an issue <https://github.com/scikit-learn-contrib/MAPIE/issues>`so that we can align on the work to be done.
+We encourage you to `open an issue <https://github.com/scikit-learn-contrib/MAPIE/issues>`_ so that we can align on the work to be done.
 It is generally a good idea to have a quick discussion before opening a pull request that is potentially out-of-scope.

 Fork/clone/pull